Hicope Drop

 Q. What is Hicope Drop?
 What is it used for?

 Hicope Drop belongs to a group of medicines called antihistamines, which means it is an anti-allergy medicine.
 It is used to treat various allergic skin conditions (e.g., eczema, dermatitis, allergies, rash).
-Hicope Drop effectively reduces symptoms such as swelling, itching and redness associated with such conditions.
-It also helps relieve excessive anxiety or worry in people who are supposed to undergo a surgery or have recently undergone a surgery.
+Hicope Drop effectively reduces symptoms such as swelling, itching, and redness associated with such conditions.
+It also helps relieve excessive anxiety or worry in people who are supposed to undergo surgery or have recently undergone surgery.
 It calms the brain and makes such people feel better.

 Q. Is Hicope Drop safe?

 Hicope Drop is safe if used in the dose and duration advised by your doctor.
-Take it exactly as directed and do not skip any dose.
+Take it exactly as directed and do not skip any doses.
 Follow your doctor's instructions carefully and let your doctor know if any of the side effects bother you.

 Q. How does Hicope Drop work for allergies?

 Hicope Drop works by decreasing the inflammation caused by allergies.
-It reduces inflammation by blocking the release of a natural chemical in our body, called histamine, that causes allergic symptoms such as swelling, redness and pain.
+It reduces inflammation by blocking the release of a natural chemical in our body, called histamine, that causes allergic symptoms such as swelling, redness, and pain.

 Show More